jac11/RSA_GENKEY/README.md

   -P, --private   Encrypt or Decrypt use Symmetric Key private key -I, --image     Image to write metadata into
-  -N, --hidden      write hidden data into the image the Encrypt message and key for Decrypt the message -e, --Exif       EXIF the data from the image
+  -N, --hidden      write hidden data into the image the Encrypt message and key for Decrypt the message -e, --exif       EXIF the data from the image

 ```
 -------------------------------------------------------------------------------------------